 Current – Elisabeth Eljuri, P.A., Miami

-Independent arbitrator and energy consultant.
-In addition to her arbitrator role, Ms. Eljuri is a consultant and provides strategic negotiation support to private clients in matters related to energy, natural resources and M&A. She also sits on boards of privately held companies where she is an investor, primarily in the hospitality industry.
+In addition to her arbitrator role, Ms. Eljuri advises in matters related to energy, natural resources and M&A generally.
+She also sits on boards of privately held companies where she is an investor.

 2016 – 2019 Sierra Oil and Gas, Mexico City and Houston